 During World War II, there was an increased need for trained nurses.
-The United States initiated a program to stimulate interest in the nursing profession through the United States Nurse Corps.
-On July 1, 1943, the Kahler School of Nursing was approved by the United States Public Health Service to offer its students the opportunity to join the Nurse Corps.
+The United States initiated a program, the Cadet Nurse Corps, to stimulate interest in the nursing profession.
+On July 1, 1943, the Kahler School of Nursing was approved by the U.S. Public Health Service to offer its students the opportunity to join the Cadet Nurse Corps.
 To be eligible, the student nurse had to promise to remain in essential nursing for the duration of World War II.

-As World War II ended, some nurses went to other areas of nursing while many remained with the armed services and did tours of duty.
+As World War II ended, some nurses went on to other areas of nursing, while many remained with the armed services and did tours of duty.

 In 1954, the hospitals and the school were sold and incorporated as the Rochester Methodist Hospital, a nonprofit Minnesota corporation.
-In order to recognize a tie with the past and at the same time to provide identification with the newly named Rochester Methodist Hospital, the school was renamed Methodist-Kahler School of Nursing.
+To recognize a tie with the past and at the same time provide identification with the newly named Rochester Methodist Hospital, the school was renamed Methodist-Kahler School of Nursing.

 In 1970, the school issued its 3,827th diploma before closing.
 Rochester Community and Technical College then became the major institution granting nursing degrees in the city.
 The school spirit lives on through its alumni.
 The Methodist-Kahler School of Nursing Alumni Association was organized in September 1922 and is still a very active group.

 "Six Decades of Kahler and Methodist-Kahler School of Nursing"